awsdocs/aws-xray-developer-guide/doc-source/xray-console-filters.md

 + `edge(name) {filter}` – Connection between services *source* and *destination*\.
 Optional curly braces can contain a filter expression that applies to segments on this connection\.

 + `annotation.key` – Value of annotation with field *key*\.
 The value of an annotation can be a boolean, number, or string, so you can use any of those type's comparison operators\.
+You cannot use this keyword in combination with the `service` or `edge` keywords\.

 Use the service keyword to find traces for requests that hit a certain node on your service map\.

 **Example Service filter**
-Requests that included a call to "api\.example\.com" with a fault \(500 series error\)\.
+Requests that included a call to `api.example.com` with a fault \(500 series error\)\.

 ```
 service("api.example.com") { fault }